 What Is Parallel LiPo Charging, How It's Done & Is It Safe?

-I wrote this page to give you an idea of what parallel LiPo charging is and the reasons it's so popular, so you can decide if it's a charging method you may want to use (now or later).
+Parallel LiPo charging is very popular, but it can also be very dangerous if you don't understand a few things.
+Time to dispel the myths and fears so you can decide if it's a charging method you may want to use (now or later).

 We will also examine why getting a higher power RC Battery Charger and RC Power Supply might be a good idea in the long haul even if you are only using smaller capacity LiPo Battery packs right now.